vedph/mqdq_mqutil/Readme.md

 ### Partition Command

-The `partition` command partitions all the files matching the specified mask and requiring partitioning, saving a copy of each partitioned file in the specified output directory.
+The `partition` command partitions all the files matching the specified mask and requiring partitioning, saving a copy of each file (either partitioned or not) in the specified output directory.

 The output files will be equal to the input files, except for the addition of `pb` elements at the end of each partition.